fedluc/qupled/README.md

 ## Compiling

 The code can be compiled with gcc and with the [make file](Makefile) provided in the source directory.
-Please note that in order to correctly compile the program it is necessary that the [GNU scientific library](https://www.gnu.org/software/gsl/) is installed and that the path to the library is included in the make file.
+Please note that in order to correctly compile the program it is necessary that the following libraries are installed

+* [GNU scientific library](https://www.gnu.org/software/gsl/).
+This library must be explicitly included by calling `make GSL="PATH"`, where `PATH` is the path to the folder containing the header files of the library.
+Alternatively, it is possible to change the default value of the GSL variable in the Makefile and then to simply compile via `make`.

 ## Running